 St Paul’s Sinfonia is a chamber orchestra based in Greenwich and Lewisham, south London.
-Its concert series has been running since 2004, and in September 2013, the orchestra will enter its tenth season of concerts.
+Its concert series has been running since 2004, and in September 2014, the orchestra will enter its eleventh season of concerts.
 The Sinfonia prides itself on its wide repertoire, from Romantic symphonies to smaller Baroque masterpieces, and from some of the earliest music for chamber orchestra to brand-new commissions.